david-adewoyin/david-adewoyin/README.md

 ### Some of the things i have done :heart:

-### Backends:
--  [Coupon Cutter](https://github.com/david-adewoyin/couponcutter): An implementation of a mobile coupon system using golang.
--  [Yatshop](https://github.com/david-adewoyin/yatshop): A proposed E-commerce website builder with a different spin

  ### Data Science & Machine Learning:
 - [NeuralStyleTransfer](https://github.com/david-adewoyin/NeuralStyleTransfer): Tensorflow Implementation of A Neural Algorithm of Artistic Style.